-- (1) Non-deterministic stragglers are caused by temporary disturbance like OS jitter or garbage collection, usually being transient and slight.
-They occur and vanish naturally in both dedicated and non-dedicated clusters. - (2) Deterministic stragglers are caused by the heterogeneity of worker resource quality or quantity, and are often severe and long-lasting.
+(1) Non-deterministic stragglers are caused by temporary disturbance like OS jitter or garbage collection, usually being transient and slight.
+They occur and vanish naturally in both dedicated and non-dedicated clusters.

+(2) Deterministic stragglers are caused by heterogeneous worker resource quality or quantity, often severe and long-lasting.
 They occur only in non-dedicated clusters.